Top 10 Free Apps Every Small Business Owner Should Have

 Pricing:

-- Free plan available;
+• Free plan available;

-- Paid plans start at $3.99 per user per month, billed annually
+• Paid plans start at $3.99 per user per month, billed annually.

-Clockify — Best for time tracking
+Clockify by CAKE.com — Best for time tracking

 Clockify’s free plan provides:

-- Time tracking — to monitor how much time is spent on tasks and projects,
+• Unlimited time tracking — to monitor how much time is spent on tasks and projects,

-- Kiosk — to clock in and out.
+• Kiosk — to clock in and out.

-Sometimes, when stuck on an idea, I’m tempted to pause and walk away.
+Sometimes, when stuck on an idea, I’m tempted to just walk away.
 But then I glance at the timer and realize I haven’t spent enough time working through the problem.
 More often than not, I push myself to give it another go.
 This simple habit has helped me build resilience and improve my work ethic.

 Pros:

-- Simple and intuitive interface — makes tracking time effortless, even for beginners.
+• Simple and intuitive interface — makes tracking time effortless, even for beginners.

-- Accurate reporting — provides detailed insights to improve your workflow.
+• Accurate reporting — provides detailed insights to improve your workflow.

-- Unlimited users and projects — perfect for teams of any size.
+• Unlimited users and projects — perfect for teams of any size.

 Cons:

-- Clockify is packed with features, but smaller teams might only use a fraction of its capabilities.
+• Clockify is packed with features, but smaller teams might only use a fraction of its capabilities.

 Available for: Web, Mac, Windows, Linux, Android, and iOS